ShinanoMusashi/Shinano_LOL/README.md

 # LOL Skins Collection

-Welcome to the collection of custom League of Legends skins!
+Welcome to the collection of League of Legends skins!

 This repo contains **pre-packed `.zip` files** for various skins.
 These can be used with tools like **CSLOL Manager** to apply the skins in-game with ease.